-Most research show a positive safety impact of lighting at rural intersections.
-Adding lighting therefore becomes an important safety countermeasure at isolated rural intersections.
-Due to factors such as the lack of design guidelines and concerns about the associated costs and maintenance requirements, lighting practices for rural intersections vary significantly among different states.
-A number of roadway lighting guides are available nationwide, among which are the American Association of State Highway and Transportation Officials (AASHTO) Roadway Lighting Design Guide and the Illuminating Engineering Society of North America (IES) Roadway Lighting standard.
-However, these guides contain limited information on rural intersection lighting.
+Research has shown a positive safety impact of lighting at isolated rural intersections.
+Due to factors such as the lack of risk-based warrants, lack of design guidelines relevant to isolated rural or low volume areas, and concerns about the associated costs and maintenance requirements, lighting practices for isolated rural intersections vary significantly among different states.
+A number of roadway lighting guides are available nationwide, among which are the American Association of State Highway and Transportation Officials (AASHTO) Roadway Lighting Design Guide, the Illuminating Engineering Society of North America (IES) Recommended Practice for Lighting Roadway and Parking Facilities RP-8-18., and the FHWA Lighting Handbook.
+However, these guides contain limited information on isolated rural intersection lighting.

 Information to be gathered includes, but is not limited to:

 · Intersection selection criteria used for lighting in isolated rural intersections.

 · Design criteria used for lighting in isolated rural intersections, and how they are effected by other roadway safety elements. (e.g. geometry, traffic control, incidental lighting)

 · DOT’s current practice and written policy on isolated rural intersection lighting design and application.